To sign up with Google Fi, go to fi.google.com/signup.

 - When you sign up, you can buy a Designed for Fi phone or use a Fi phone that you already purchased.

-You can use a supported Fi phone that you’ve already purchased.
-You can also buy a Fi phone during signup.
-If you buy a phone through Project Fi, you can pay for the phone all at once or apply to pay in monthly installments.
+- If you buy a phone through Google Fi, you can pay for the phone all at once or apply to pay in monthly installments.

-At this time, we can only activate Project Fi service in particular zip codes.
-Check to see if you live in a zip code where we offer service.
+- You can activate Google Fi service in the U.S. in most zip codes.
+Check if you live in a zip code where we offer service.

-Project Fi is available only to people who live in the US and isn’t intended for extended international use.
+- Google Fi is only available to people who live in the US and isn’t intended for extended international use.

-Most Google Accounts can be used with Project Fi, including:
+Most Google Accounts can be used with Google Fi.
+These include: